jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

-With the project goal of identifying POIs, I believed adding two additional features which calculated the percentage/ relationship of a POI with other employees at the company via their 'to' and 'from' email interaction would have shed insightful and useful information, allowing the algorithm to use these values as predictors. e.g if person A sends (or receives) a large portion of emails from a POI, there may be a greater likelihood that person A is also a POI.
+With the project goal of identifying POIs, I believed adding two additional features which calculated the percentage/ relationship of a POI with other employees at the company via their 'to' and 'from' email interaction would have shed insightful and useful information, allowing the algorithm to use these values as predictors. e.g if person A sends (or receives) a large portion of their total emails to/from a POI, there may be a greater likelihood that person A is also a POI.

 Like-wise, after discovering the large salary and bonuses of some of the POIs, I believed knowing the fraction or